-In response to COVID-19, Fall practicums will not be offered, and the postings have been temporarily removed below.
+In response to COVID-19, all KNES practicums are suspended, and the postings have been temporarily removed.

-Winter practicums are being reviewed.
-Updates will be posted on KNES News in D2L and on this page.
+Updates regarding spring practicums will be posted on KNES News in D2L and on this page.

 Please contact firstname.lastname@example.org with any questions.